 Moving to Chicago

+I was born and raised in Texas.
+I've never known life in any other place.
 Yes, I love the prospect of four real seasons, and I dearly love cold weather.
 I also yearn to live somewhere where I can walk to most places, and take public transportation for the rest.
 I appreciate the occasional respite of flitting around small towns and absorbing the untamed beauty of wide-open spaces, but I can't live in the sticks.
 I need the pulsating energy of the city, where there's always something happening and something open no matter how late the hour.

 Life in Chicago